This post is the first in a series of posts about the ethics of abortion.

 Ethics, on the other hand, pertains to the way in which we apply our concepts of the good to every day practical situations.
 For example, if we believe that the good is doing our duty no matter what, we also need to know what exactly our duty is in specific situations.

 But what about situations in which the only way we can protect someone’s life is to lie?
 In these situations, is it our duty to lie?
-This is a morally ambiguous situation because there are two goods involved: the good of telling the truth and the good of saving a life.
-These two goods are in conflict in this situation, and so it is hard to know the moral thing to do.
+This is a morally ambiguous situation because there are two goods involved.
+There is the good of telling the truth and the good of saving a life.
+And these two goods are in conflict in this situation.
+So it is hard to know the moral thing to do.

-This is a morally ambiguous situation because there are two goods involved: the good of respecting people’s property and the good of a mother caring for her baby.
-These two goods are in conflict in this situation, and so, just like the lying scenario, it is hard to know the moral thing to do.
+This is a morally ambiguous situation because there are two goods involved.
+There is the good of respecting people’s property and the good of a mother caring for her baby.
+These two goods are in conflict in this situation.
+And so, just like the lying scenario, it is hard to know the moral thing to do.

 Also important is the difference between morality and legality.
 Morality and legality are not the same thing, although some aspects of these two spheres of life overlap.

 Morality and Legality

-On the other hand, infidelity and incivility are also moral issues, but generally we do not regulate these actions legally.
+On the other hand, infidelity and incivility are also moral issues.
+But generally we do not regulate these actions legally.
 For instance, we don’t put people in jail for cheating on their spouse or being crabby and rude.

 For example, it is legal for people over the age of twenty-one to drink alcohol.
 Nevertheless, at least some instances of drinking alcohol are immoral.
-For example, if people’s drinking habits were destroying themselves or other people, this instance of alcohol consumption would be immoral in that it failed to achieve the good.
+For example, let’s say people’s drinking habits were hurting themselves or other people.
+This instance of alcohol consumption would be immoral in that it failed to achieve the good.

 As another example, at one point in the U.S., slavery was legal, but it certainly was not moral.

-Lastly, we recognize that there are some legal problems the solutions for which must move beyond the legal realm.
+Lastly, we recognize that there are some legal problems the solutions for which are beyond the legal realm.